 The Spanish National Hydrological Plan (SNHP) has proposed the construction of dams and other water infrastructures, which will have huge impacts on lynx sitess.
 The construction of 12 dams (for example La Brena II and Monteagudo) will have negative consequences on already designated Natura2000 sites, which are some of the few remaining protections in place for the survival of the lynx.

 Find out more about habitat loss and degradation

-Ironically, the species has been regarded both as an attractive hunting trophy and as a vermin.
+Ironically, in the past the species was regarded both as an attractive hunting trophy and as a vermin.
 Hunters prized its valuable fur and its meat, and although some landowners appreciate its tendency to keep fox and rabbit numbers down, most perceive it as a threat to their game populations.
 The Iberian lynx was legally protected against hunting from the early 1970s, but they are still the victims of guns, traps and snares, particularly those set for other animals.